 Retrofit: is a term used when new equipment is installed to upgrade something which has been previously manufactured.
 Retrofitting LED lighting has many advantages.
-LEDs are safer, more energy efficient, and have a greater lifespan.
-Even when factoring in setup costs, LEDs are almost always the cheaper option.
+LED light bulbs are safer, more energy efficient, and have a greater lifespan.
+Even when factoring in setup costs, LED light bulbs are almost always the cheaper option.

 RGB: stands for red, green, and blue; the three basic colours of light.
 LED lights do not need to be shaded to produce different colours, so are more energy efficient.
-LEDs combine these three colours to make white light.
+LED light bulbs combine these three colours to make white light.

 Solid State Lighting: is a term which refers to lights which do not have any moving parts, or any parts which can break.
 Solid State Lighting is more efficient and safer than other kinds of lighting such as fluorescent and incandescent.
-LEDs are a type of Solid State Lighting.
+LED light bulbs are a type of Solid State Lighting.